akash85246/Scribly-backend/README.md

 I would like to extend my gratitude to the following resources and technologies that made this project possible:

 - **Google Authentication** – For enabling secure OAuth-based user authentication.
-- **Railway** – For providing seamless deployment and database hosting.
 - **PostgreSQL** – For offering a reliable and scalable database solution.
 - **Node.js & Express.js** – For powering the backend and handling API requests efficiently.
 - **Passport.js** – For simplifying authentication and session management.